 “Any indication of how long the meeting will last?”

 “None ser.
 They insisted on meeting privately.
-Even Chancellor Rodrick was asked to leave to leave the Chantry.”
+Even Chancellor Rodrick was asked to leave the Chantry.”

 “I’m sure he bore that slight with great fortitude,” Cullen said, his lips twitching.
 Keran blinked in confusion.

 “I’m told he was quite annoyed, ser,” the officer said.